 It is not a requirement that I stay in a TA Game.

 I can convey my intention to do that something a little bit different, or I can simply leave the situation behind.
-That latter action may appear to be passive – aggressive, so it may be a better part of a ‘new’ habit, to speak up and say your piece.
+That latter action may appear to be passive – aggressive, so it may be an even better part of a ‘new’ habit for me to speak up and say your piece.

 seek more authentic Strokes

 This required me to identify elements of my current Script to see what I was not able to see and to find other possibilities open to me.
 Taking one step at a time is one way to identify a more authentic Stroke, when it rises up.

 This possibility will be more feasible if safe experiments around my Stroke Economy have been designed.